LippoKo/LippoKo/README.md

 <h1 align="center">Hi 👋, I'm Luiz Lima</h1>
-<h3 align="center">I'm a Junior Full Stack Developer with a background in sales, forex, and blockchain.
+<h3 align="center">I'm a Full Stack Developer with a background in Sales, Forex, and Blockchain.
 For a long time passionate about programming and everything tech related.</h3>

 <h3 align="left">Connect with me:</h3>